AICPA John L. Carey Scholarship Award

 - Planning to pursue the CPA licensure but not presently be a CPA.

-- Enrolled as a full-time graduate level student (9 semester hours or equivalent) for the full 2018-19 academic year.
-(Note: an exception may be granted if you plan to participate in an internship program.)
+- Enrolled as a full-time graduate level student (9 semester hours or equivalent) for the full 2023-24 academic year.
+(Note: an exception may be granted if you plan to participate in an internship program or if you are graduating after the conclusion of the fall 2023 semester.)

 - A U.S. citizen or permanent resident (green card holder).